Wikimedia Foundation: Software

 The operation of Wikimedia depends on MediaWiki, a custom-made, free and open-source wiki software platform written in PHP and built upon the MariaDB database since 2013; previously the MySQL database was used.
 The software incorporates programming features such as a macro language, variables, a transclusion system for templates, and URL redirection.
 MediaWiki is licensed under the GNU General Public License and it is used by all Wikimedia projects.

 Originally, Wikipedia ran on UseModWiki written in Perl by Clifford Adams (Phase I), which initially required CamelCase for article hyperlinks; the double bracket style was incorporated later.
 Starting in January 2002 (Phase II), Wikipedia began running on a PHP wiki engine with a MySQL database; this software was custom-made for Wikipedia by Magnus Manske.
 The Phase II software was repeatedly modified to accommodate the exponentially increasing demand.
 In July 2002 (Phase III), Wikipedia shifted to the third-generation software, MediaWiki, originally written by Lee Daniel Crocker.

-Some MediaWiki extensions are installed to extend the functionality of MediaWiki software.
-In April 2005, an Apache Lucene extension was added to MediaWiki's built-in search and Wikipedia switched from MySQL to Lucene and later switched to CirrusSearch which is based on Elasticsearch for searching.
-The Wikimedia Foundation also uses CiviCRM and WordPress.
-The foundation published official Wikipedia mobile apps for Android and iOS devices and in March 2015, the apps were updated to include mobile user-friendly features.